nucypher/ethindia-2018/README.md

+# ETHIndia 2018 hackathon guidelines

+# Possible tasks
+..

+# Useful links
+...

-# ethindia-2018
+# Where to start
-Guidelines for the hackathon
+...